 Sometimes winter throws us a curveball.
 This season we’ve seen crazy warm temperatures in December, cold snaps, rain, and even rainbows.
 Varying weather can stifle a family’s ski season if they let it.
 My advice – don’t let it!

 My family visited Okemo Mountain Resort for a weekend ski getaway in January and experienced skiing in the rain firsthand.
 It wasn’t a day of light drizzle either, there were some real downpours.
-Full disclosure, we knew before heading out to Vermont that we were in for some serious rain during our weekend stay but we didn’t letting it deter us.
+Full disclosure, we knew before heading out to Vermont that we were in for some serious rain during our weekend stay but we didn’t let it deter us.
 Day one (of two) included flurries and fog but overall conditions were great.
 The next morning we woke up to the patter of rain against our condo windows and a flow of cars below checking out early.

 We, however, were determined to stay and ski that day.
-We had a half day lesson booked with Okemo’s Snow Stars program for our 5 year old Rowan, so this was going to be a rare opportunity for some one on one ski time with our older daughter.
+We had a half-day lesson booked with Okemo’s Snow Stars program for our 5-year-old Rowan, so this was going to be a rare opportunity for some one on one ski time with our older daughter.
 Okemo staff were handing out very stylish ponchos (picture Disney World in the rain but surrounded by snow) so we all donned a cover-up and headed out to the lifts.
-I was more worried how Rowan would handle his lesson but wanted him to give it a try.
+I was more worried about how Rowan would handle his lesson but wanted him to give it a try.

 Overall we experienced a damp but fun day on the mountain.
 Everything was soaked by the days end, but happy memories were made.
 They were glad they stayed and enjoyed the nearly empty slopes and soft snow.
 It also toughened the kids’ skin a bit and was an adventure for all of us.

 Don’t let a rainy ski day dampen your spirits because there are some true benefits to skiing in the rain.

 - Liftlines are nearly non-existent.
 As our day progressed some lifts started to close due to conditions, but for those that remained open we could ski right onto the next chair without any wait.

-- Rain and warmer temperaturesmakes snow soft, which allows for easier turns and overall fun conditions on the mountain..
+- Rain and warmer temperatures make snow soft, which allows for easier turns and overall fun conditions on the mountain.